 We want to make sure audit requirements for voluntary organisations are proportionate and achievable

 As part of their wider review of charity law, the Scottish Government asked about whether audit thresholds should be raised - our response highlighted that that would be one way to help with problems that organisations are facing in accessing audit.
 Other respondents also highlighted that the £500,000 threshold was set a long time ago, meaning that lots more organisations need an audit now than when the threshold was set.
-A lot of respondents suggested raising the threshold to £1mil, in line with regulations in England.
+A lot of respondents suggested raising the threshold to £1 million, in line with regulations in England.

 We've created information pages on everything to consider about accounts and reporting, including information on audit and assessment.